webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

 `appweb` and `signaling` are separate crates; the standalone `appweb` and `signaling` processes communicate through the `RoomAuthority` boundary defined by the §8.4 gRPC protocol. `signaling-proto` owns that shared contract without depending on either implementation.
 The standalone `sfu` process uses the §8.5 stream while keeping the Sans-I/O `Sfu` engine independent from its gRPC/UDP driver.
 Browser protocols (§8.2 and §8.3) remain public JSON WebSocket protocols, while AppWeb and SFU use the private `signaling.v2.SignalingService` API on a separate HTTP/2 listener.

 The repository root is both the Cargo workspace and the `apprtc` runtime package.
 Within its root `src/` directory, `ws_server.rs` owns the public TCP/TLS listener, HTTP upgrade, WebSocket framing, and browser-session tasks; `grpc_server.rs` owns the private tonic service adapter; and `signaling_server.rs` owns the command channel and single event loop that drives the Sans-I/O `Collider`.
-The binary entry points live under `src/bin/`, integration tests under `tests/`, and the bundled development certificate under `cert/`.
-Both network adapters submit typed commands to the event loop and never mutate signaling state directly. `tls.rs` provides the shared certificate and listener support used by the binaries.
+The binary entry points live under `src/bin/`, integration tests under `tests/`, and the bundled development certificate plus the local `start.sh`/`stop.sh` and `log2seq.py` helpers under `scripts/`.
+Both network adapters submit typed commands to the event loop and never mutate signaling state directly.
+The crate root `src/lib.rs` provides the shared certificate loading and TLS listener support used by the binaries.

 ## 1. Topology and authority